Agent + builder stack comparison

 Cursor

-Best for IDE-first developers
+Best for editor speed

 Strengths